-Also on offer in the quieter months of November to mid December and January 3rd until 25th February are longer breaks of 9 nights for the price of 7.
+Also on offer in the quieter months from 1st November to 20th December inclusive and January 3rd until 20th February inclusive are longer breaks of 9 nights for the price of 7.
 Please contact me if interested.

 - Is there a charge for linen and electricity?